Statistical inference on representational geometries

-The choice model implements the flexibility of the measurement model in perhaps the simplest way, by allowing a choice among a set of RDMs produced from the model under different assumptions about the effect of the measurement.
-For training we can simply evaluate each possible RDM on the training data and choose the best performing one as the model prediction for evaluation.
+The selection model implements flexibility in perhaps the simplest way, by allowing a choice among a set of RDMs produced from the model under different assumptions about the brain computations and/or the measurement process.
+For training, we can simply evaluate each possible RDM on the training data and choose the best performing one as the model prediction for evaluation.
 This model implies no structure in which RDMs can be predicted, but can only handle a finite set of RDMs.

-The one dimensional manifold model implements an ordered set of RDMs, where the model is allowed to interpolate between each pair of consecutive RDMs.
+The one-dimensional manifold model implements an ordered set of RDMs, where the model is allowed to interpolate between each pair of consecutive RDMs.
 This representation is helpful if the uncertainty about the measurements effect can be well summarized by one continuous parameter like the width of a smoothing kernel.
 Then we can sample a set of values for this parameter and use the simulated results as the basis RDMs for this kind of model.
 Then the model will provide an approximation to the continuous set of RDMs predicted by changing the parameter without requiring a method to optimize the parameter directly.